-Car statistics in the USA claim that California, Florida, Texas lead when it comes to the number of registered vehicles.
+Car statistics in the USA claim that California, Florida, Texas lead when it comes to the number of registered vehicles — it’s not all about surfing.
 Together, they make up around 28% of the national total.
 Considering that these same states make up around 27% of the population, these figures seem quite fitting.

 From 2012 to 2017, Nevada, Arizona, and Washington experienced the largest boom in vehicle registrations.
 During this period, these states saw a 13%–14% increase.
 Conversely, New Jersey has seen the biggest drop in the number of registrations—a considerable 29%.

-11. In 2017, Raleigh, North Carolina, had an average of 1.9 vehicles per household, the most in the US.
+11. The US car ownership statistics show that Raleigh, North Carolina, had an average of 1.9 vehicles per household, the most in the US.

 Among the top three, there’s also the Austin–Round Rock area in Texas with 1.8 cars per household and 4.52% of families lacking access to a vehicle.

-12. The US automotive industry generated around $1.25 trillion in retail car sales and car part sales in 2019.
+12. The US automotive industry statistics show that it generated around $1.25 trillion in retail car sales and car part sales in 2019.